 Upload translations files Upload translation files to Weblate in case you do not have version control or do not want to integrate it with Weblate.
-You can later update the content using the web interface or API.
+You can later update the content using the web interface or Weblate's REST API.